segs-slam/SEGS-SLAM/README.md

     ├── ....
     └── scene_n
 ```

-#### Install required python packages
-You need to install a compatible Pytorch as well.
-[Anaconda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) is recommended.
+Our default, provided install method is based on [Anaconda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install) package and environment management:
 ```
 cd /PRGS-SLAM/eval
 conda env create --file environment.yml conda activate prgs-slam
 ```

-#### Convert Replica GT camera pose files to suitable pose files to run the EVO package
+Convert Replica GT camera pose files to suitable pose files to run the EVO package
 ```
 python shapeReplicaGT.py --replica_dataset_path PATH_TO_REPLICA_DATASET
 ```

-#### Copy TUM camera.yaml to the corresponding dataset path
+Copy TUM camera.yaml to the corresponding dataset path
 Since images on some sequences of TUM dataset contain distortion, we need to undistort the ground truth images before evaluation.
 In addition, the file `camera.yaml` is used as an indicator in `run.py`.
 ```